Pull content into a module

-Leadership and another will see content about
+Leadership and another sees content about

-Flexible recommendations will show additional content beyond the tag type(s) you specified.
+A flexible recommendation shows additional content beyond the tag type(s) you specified.
 For example, if some content isn’t related to the Interest tag type at all, it could still show up in the module.
 This option is best when you want to make recommendations but also want to encourage attendees to discover new things.

 3. Sort the content (optional)